ClubCedille/Plateforme-Cedille/wiki/docs/en/onboarding/tracks/learn-git/intro_github.md

 - Commit regularly and contribute to issues: This will show that you are an active user and you have an interest in programming.

 - Readme.md: This file let's you write and embed content by using Markdown, and is shown as the main age of your profile.
 > Markdown (md) is a markup language that let's you easily format text.
 You can lookup a cheat sheet for all the available formatting.
 This wiki is written in markdown !
+See [how to write it here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ---